"The statues are our sentinels: blind but ever watchful...those who deface or destroy them will know our wrath, unfettered and raw."

 - Alan Dean Foster's The Damned series.
 The real superweapon is Humanity itself, bred on a world with chaotic geology and weather, thus stronger and tougher and more adaptable than most, and capable of dealing with the insanity of war and enjoying it.
 Oh, and non-human telepaths that try to enter our minds go into catatonia.

-- Iain M. Banks lives by this trope (see examples from the other subcategories): The Culture itself is also a nasty surprise.
+- Iain M. Banks lived by this trope (see examples from the other subcategories): The Culture itself is also a nasty surprise.
 They are not Space Amish, they are Space Hippies.
 They spend their time having as much sex as they can, playing MMORPGs while sleeping, organizing parties, and just enjoying their very, very long lives.
 They are apparently so alien to discipline than even their equivalent of elite soldiers can wander off the battlefield if they feel like it.
 But the civilization is run by godlike AI, virtually any of their 30+ trillion citizens can be made into a Person of Mass Destruction, and their war fleets have little trouble blowing up planets or suns if they feel like it.

 - Aesop: When you have trouble with your neighbors and are able to quasi-instantly drop items into existence across star systems, consider sending them anti-matter.